AlAliMazen/who-wants-to-be-a-millionair/README.md

 - **increase_player_score(self, index)**: Based on the index of the question, the score is going to be increased be itself.
 In order to get the million after answering 15 questions, then two questions should be assigned by magic win values (Question 5 and question 12 for example).
 - **update_safety_score(self)**: this method works as a safety limit when the player loses the round.
 If Player loses when s/he got more than 1000 $, it will return to 10000 .
 Likewise, when Player gets more than 32000 s/he get back to the 32000 .
 It returns the last valid score.

+- **play_again(self)**: called only to reset the current player score back to zero.
+It is called when player loses the round or wins the game.

 ### Question

 The second class used inside this version of the game is the question it self.
 This Class is used for each question shown.
 When the game starts, the play gets a complete list of 15 randomly selected questions and every question is an object of this class.